Johanna Jantzen

 Departmental Service

-2019-present Founding member of FLMNH Natural History Collections Club and Student Group
+2019-2020 Founding member of FLMNH Natural History Collections Club and Student Group

 2019-2020 Biology Graduate Student Association: President